The Best WordPress Podcast Themes in 2019

-Popular theme marketplaces such as Themeforest, MojoMarketplace and CreativeMarket are always an option for good templates.
+Popular theme marketplaces such as Themeforest, MojoMarketplace and CreativeMarket are always an option for decent templates.
 There are some podcasting oriented themes on all of the above marketplaces.
-Feel free to check these out and compare to the Satchmo or Dixie WordPress themes.
-A possible downside of these themes is the lack of flexibility in choosing any podcast hosting provider.
+Feel free to check these out and compare to the SecondLineThemes WordPress podcast themes.
+Many of these themes lack of flexibility in choosing any podcast hosting provider.
 Also, the majority of those are also created by generic theme shop, not Podcast dedicated ones like SecondLineThemes.

 If you’re a WordPress developer, you can start coding a new theme from scratch for your podcasting project.
 There are many “starter” themes available that are great to use and developed on.
 Creating a custom theme would work great if you have very specific needs in terms of design or functionality.
 However, it also involves a lot of work.
 You’ll need to spend time designing, coding and testing your theme, so it may involve plenty of time & budget .